filamentgroup/Southstreet/README.md

 Our Southstreet workflow utilizes the following tools, all of which are independent Github projects themselves.

 - [Enhance](https://github.com/filamentgroup/enhance): a tiny JavaScript framework designed to help developers determine if a browser is capable of handling additional JavaScript and CSS enhancements, and load specific enhancements for that browser as fast and simply as possible.
-- [eCSSential](https://github.com/filamentgroup/eCSSential): a utility for making browsers load responsive CSS in a more responsible way.
+- [eCSSential](https://github.com/filamentgroup/eCSSential): an experimental utility for making browsers load responsive CSS in a more responsible way.
 - [QuickConcat](https://github.com/filamentgroup/quickconcat): a simple dynamic concatenator for html, css, and js files, written in PHP
 - [Wrap](https://github.com/filamentgroup/wrap): a modular JavaScript library for DOM manipulation and Ajax, inspired by the jQuery API
 - [AjaxInclude](https://github.com/filamentgroup/Ajax-Include-Pattern/): a plugin that is designed for modular content construction, that runs on Wrap (or jQuery)
-- [Picturefill](https://github.com/filamentgroup/picturefill/): a plugin that is designed for modular content construction, that runs on Wrap (or jQuery)
+- [Picturefill](https://github.com/filamentgroup/picturefill/tree/div-markup): a simple pattern for overhead-free responsive images today.

 Together these tools form the core of Filament Group's progressive enhancement workflow.
 The scope of these individual projects vary widely, but they all share a common goal of serving front-end code faster, either by preventing or deferring the loading of code and assets that are not essential to the device, or by offering light-weight alternatives to common patterns.